 Figure 3.05 Duration of Journey

+University of Aberdeen Page 27 of 41

 TRAVEL HABITS

 Main Mode of Travel

-The most common mode of travel used by students remains walking at 62.8% which shows encouraging, continued growth.
-It is likely the gradual trend of students living closer to the University is helping this.
-Car use continues to decline while cycling has seen a small slide against the 2012 figure but consistent with a small rise from 2010.
-Bus has seen a slight resurgence; this is likely due to the introduction of a free inter-campus shuttle service.
+The most common mode of travel used by students remains walking at 61.6%.
+It is likely the trend of students living closer to the University is helping maintain this.
+Car use has increased for the first time, possibly due to reductions in the cost of fuel, while cycling has seen a small rebound.
 Other modes have remained relatively static.